tozti/tozti/docs/dev/store.rst

-To fetch some targets from a ``to-many`` relationship, you must execute a ``DELETE`` request on ``/api/store/resources/{id}/{rel}`` where ``id`` is the ID of the ressource possessing the relationship you want to access, and ``rel`` the name of the relationship.
+To fetch some targets from a ``to-many`` relationship, you must execute a ``DELETE`` request on ``/api/store/resources/{id}/{rel}`` where ``id`` is the ID of the resource possessing the relationship you want to access, and ``rel`` the name of the relationship.
 The content of your request is a JSON object containing the ids of the objects you want to remove from the relationship.